Category E felonies are the least serious class of felony crimes in Nevada. A conviction is punishable by

 - A first or second offense of marijuana possession of more than one (1) ounce.5

-Note that attempting to commit a category E felony is prosecuted as a “wobbler” crime that can be treated as either a category E felony or a gross misdemeanor.6 Learn more about Nevada wobbler offenses.
+Note that attempting to commit a Category E felony is a “wobbler” crime that prosecutors can bring as either a Category E felony or a gross misdemeanor.6 Learn more about wobbler offenses.

 - a fine of up to $5,0007

 For certain charges of first- or second-time recreational drug possession (NRS 453.336), the judge will impose a deferral of judgment if you plead

 As long as you complete certain court-ordered terms, the case will be dismissed (which means there will be no conviction).